k-hench/hamlet_radiation/docs/index.md

   - `$BASE_DIR` is assumed to point to the base folder of this repository
   - `$SFTWR` is a folder that contains all the software dependencies that are used within the scripts

-The dependencies need to be downloaded and installed separately.